neurodance/teams-ai/teams.md/src/components/include/migrations/botbuilder/turn-context/sending-activities/typescript.incl.md

 <!-- content -->

-BotBuilders pattern for sending activities via its `TurnContext` is similar to that in Teams AI, but one key difference is that when sending adaptive cards you don't need to construct the entire activity yourself.
+BotBuilders pattern for sending activities via its `TurnContext` is similar to that in Teams SDK, but one key difference is that when sending adaptive cards you don't need to construct the entire activity yourself.

 <Tabs groupId="sending-activities">